 Wind Energy is a proven well-developed source of renewable energy.
-With Britain’s and Europe’s favourable and often windy climate, wind energy is both viable and highly effective.
+Britain and Europe benefit from a favourable and often windy climate, making this solution both viable and highly effective.
 With a total net installed capacity of 189 GW, wind energy is the second largest form of power generation capacity in Europe.

-Wind can be used to generate electricity using wind turbines which convert the kinetic energy of air currents into motion energy which generates electricity.
-Wind farms are composed of large, multi-megawatt wind turbines and can be located both onshore and offshore feeding their electricity to the grid.
+Wind can be used to generate electricity using turbines which convert the kinetic energy of air currents into motion energy which can be used to generate electricity.
+Wind farms consist of large, multi-megawatt wind turbines and can be located both onshore and offshore, feeding their electricity directly back to the grid.

 Wind is a source of clean and renewable energy, which reduces the emission of greenhouse gases.
-Along with other renewable technologies, wind energy will help the UK in achieving net-zero greenhouse gas emissions by 2050.
-Wind energy has high levels of support from the British public with 79% in support of onshore wind and 83% in support of offshore wind.
+Along with other renewable technologies, wind energy will help the UK achieve net-zero greenhouse gas emissions by 2050.
+Wind energy has high levels of support from the British public with 77% in support of onshore wind and 81% in support of offshore wind.